 If you are on a fixed income, you may be able to get extra help with the high cost of health care.
 A Medicare Savings Program can pay deductibles, coinsurance and other costs that aren’t ordinarily covered by Medicare.
 A related program called Extra Help offsets the cost of prescriptions.

 There are four kinds of savings programs, or MSPs, each tailored to a different set of circumstances:

-- Specified Low-Income Medicare Beneficiary, or SLMB, pays your Part B premium, adding up to $134 a month to your Social Security check.
+- Specified Low-Income Medicare Beneficiary, or SLMB, pays your Part B premium.
 It also automatically qualifies you for Extra Help.

 - Qualified Individual, also known as QI or ALMB, offers the same benefits as the SLMB Medicare program, but you can qualify for benefits with a higher income.

-The savings program is for people with a limited income and few additional resources, and eligibility is based on your monthly income and your assets.
-The income levels to qualify for benefits in 2017 are:
+The Medicare Savings Program is for people with a limited income and few additional resources, and eligibility is based on your monthly income and your assets.

 Even if your income is low enough, you cannot qualify if you have too many assets, such as bank accounts, investments, and retirement accounts.
 Some assets aren’t considered when calculating eligibility, including your house, car, furniture, personal possessions, and burial plot.

 - To qualify for QMB, SLMB, and QI, you cannot have more than $7,730 in assets ($11,600 for a couple).

 - To qualify for QDWI, your assets must be less than $4,000 for an individual ($6,000 for a couple).